 Power.
 Rights.
 Conflict.
 Diplomacy.
 Race.
 Government.

-An unparalleled group of veteran journalists teach Columbia students how to cover political events and issues.
+An unparalleled group of veteran journalists teaches Columbia students how to cover political issues and events.
 Those who wish to build a career reporting on politics have access to a broad range of courses that will advance their goals.

 M.S. students get essential training in recognizing the news, cultivating sources and conveying meaning in areas including foreign relations, elections, education, social movements and race.

 Students in the M.A.
-Politics concentration get deep instruction in political theory, political systems and historical context, learning how to test conventional wisdom and place each new development in its appropriate context.
-They also study the essential institutions that govern politics, in the U.S. and around the world.
+Politics concentration get deep instruction in political theory, political systems and power, learning how to test conventional wisdom and place each new development in its appropriate context.
+They also study the essential institutions that govern politics, in the U.S. and throughout the world.

 Eileen Grench, '18 M.S., reported her master's project on the Trump Administration's decision to end Temporary Protected Status for Salvadorans living in the U.S. She continued reporting on the issue after graduation and published this story with Documented.

 On primary election day September 2018, students in the Reporting section taught by Professors Ann Cooper and Samir Patel spoke with immigrant voters across New York City.
 Their street reporting was published by Documented, a site devoted to immigration issues in New York founded by CJS '16 alums.